oisdk/site/posts/2018-02-16-one-pass-huffman.markdown

 In an imperative language, the repmin problem might be solved with mutation: have a "largest so far" variable, and simply set every leaf to be a reference to that variable.
 And at first glance, especially with the imperative solution in mind, the repmin problem might seem intractable in a pure language.
 However, as the solution above demonstrates, it's often possible to claw back the performance characteristics of imperative languages using a little laziness and cleverness.

 Let's say we only have the latter at our disposal: we're working in a strict language, and we want to be pure.
 Are we hosed?
-No, as it happens!
+No!
 The paper There and Back Again [@danvy_there_2005] explores this very issue.
 The question which serves as the hook for that paper is as follows:

 > Given two lists, xs and ys, can you zip xs with the reverse of ys in one pass?